 The implemented SwiftGate systems allow road rangers and asset management staff to perform automated lane closures during incidents and planned closures along the corridor.
 Each entrance point system includes numerous advance warning signs (SwiftSign, flashing beacon, blank out sign) and automated gates, which can be controlled locally using a handheld remote control, and remotely from the district Traffic Management Center.

-As part of this pilot project, automated advance warning signs and highly visible crash tested gates have been installed at three entrance points of I-95 Express.
+As part of this project, automated advance warning signs and highly visible crash tested gates have been installed at three entrance points of I-95 Express.
 The warning gates prevent drivers from entering the express lanes during traffic incidents and planned maintenance.
 All devices are activated from the Sunguide District 6 Traffic Management Center.
 Operators also have the capability of controlling the devices locally for maintenance purposes.
 The system aims to increase safety for incident responders and express lane users, while facilitating the quick clearance of incidents.